Travel Tips for International Travel

 Hello everyone!
 Well the time has arrived where I will be checking off a couple things off my bucket list!!
 We are headed to Amsterdam & Greece!!
 Greece has been on my bucket list for YEARSSS as well as holding a live octopus!
 Lol (so we shall see about the octopus) I hope you follow me on Instagram as I post amazing photos, IG stories and live videos from all the beautiful areas that I will be visiting.
 So next to fashion, I love talking about travel!
 I love sharing different tips and tricks I have learned through my travel experience with others and can probably talk your ear off too.
-Many of my readers and friends have told me how they benefited from tips so hopefully these next three posts will help you too!
-So lets get right to it!
-Below are my top tips whenever I travel internationally!
+Many of my readers and friends have told me how they benefited from tips.
+So I have a 3 part series for International Travel.
+Part 1 (this post) I am discussing my top tips for traveling internationally.
+Part 2 is finding those amazing international flight deals.
+Part 3 is discussing my travel essentials.

 1. RESEARCH! – Before even booking a flight, check to see what travel documents are required.
 Some destinations require you to get a visa or even vaccination.
 If a visa is required, what is the turnaround time??
 It would disastrous if you found a great deal to a destination that you have to book and travel within 2 months and you find out it takes 3 months to get approved for a travel visa due to delays.
 Best thing to do is google the country’s name and then add the word “tourism” after it. (i.e. Greece tourism).
 You should select only the site that states “Official website of….Tourism”.
 That site will keep information up to date.